-Exam cheating is when a student violates the rules for the exam or the rules of order, which are described in the Disciplinary measures towards students at the University of Copenhagen (the regulations), regardless of whether it is intentional or unintentional.
+Exam cheating is when a student violates the rules for the exam or the rules of order, which are described in the UCPH disciplinary measures regardless of whether it is intentional or unintentional.

 Exam cheating includes plagiarism, self-plagiarism, non-disclosure (e.g., failure to cite sources), collaboration or other aid in violation of the established form of exam or any other deception regarding the work or results of the individual(s) concerned.
 The rules also cover aiding and abetting fellow students in cheating.
 Attempted cheating is dealt with in the same way as actual cheating.